itsalfredakku/rxops-uikit/docs/design-system/semantic-component-examples.md

 ## Overview

-This document provides comprehensive examples of semantic-first component usage, demonstrating how semantic meaning drives styling and behavior in the RxOps UI library.
+This document provides comprehensive examples of semantic-first component usage, demonstrating how semantic meaning drives styling and behavior in the RxOpslibrary.

 ## Text Component Examples